cloudflare/cloudflare-docs/content/waf/managed-rulesets/deploy-api.md

 ---
 pcx-content-type: how-to
-order: 5
+title: Deploy rulesets via API
+weight: 6
 ---

 # Deploy rulesets via API

-Use the [Rulesets API](https://developers.cloudflare.com/ruleset-engine/rulesets-api) to deploy and configure rulesets at the account level or at the zone level.
+Use the [Rulesets API](/ruleset-engine/rulesets-api) to deploy and configure rulesets at the account level or at the zone level.

 ## Deploying Managed Rulesets